Ryan-Rutledge/ProjectEuler-J/README.md

 From within the J console, type `load 'path/to/problem[NUMBER].ijx'` and press <kbd>Enter</kbd> to load the script.

-When a solution script is loaded it automatically executes and uses `echo` to print its output to the screen.
+When a solution script is loaded it automatically executes and prints its output to the screen.